-The terms and conditions of service will be determined by the Contracting Organisation which appoints the Participant.
-The following is a general outline of the terms and conditions, though they may vary from one Contracting Organisation to another.
+The terms and conditions of appointment are determined by the contracting organisation which appoints the participant.
+The following is a general outline of the terms and conditions, though they may vary from one contracting organisation to another.

-1) Period of Participation
+Period of Participation (SEA)

-In principle, the period of participation is for one year commencing the day after the designated arrival date, and Participants are appointed to a Contracting Organisation for this duration.
+In principle, the period of participation is for one (1) year commencing on the day after the designated summer arrival date (3 August 2025).